aherne/errors-api/README.md

 ### Application

 Tag documentation is completely covered by inherited Abstract MVC API [specification](https://github.com/aherne/mvc#application)!
-Since STDIN for this API is made of HTTP(s) requests, *default_route* attribute must point to a uri inside your app.
+Since STDIN for this API is made of handled throwables but there is no generic throwable value of *default_route* attribute must be **default**.

 ### Display_Errors